Securing newly created VPS instance

 All above steps will help harden and secure your new VPS servers.
 Some of the steps were influenced by this great walkthrough.

-You can combine the steps to the Shell script and automate as part of your VPS provisioning flow.
 If you have comments, suggestions or want to share your setup - use the comments section below.

 Similar posts: